frangucc/thenodechronbook/script_only.md

 Yeah, but you've been doing this stuff for a hot minute Gou.
 And isn't hacking bad? [redundant]

 Bro, **Tesla was a hacker**.
 Like, the maker of the cars? **Bruh,** will you shut up** for a second** and **listen**.

+# ACT 3

+> In Act 3, Gou really explains and introduces some legacy hackers, such as Tesla and Turing.
+He explains what makes hackers so special.
+He leaves the act by letting the reader know that there's a stone that will help decipher the industry.

 ### SECTION 1 / PART 1 / ACT 3 / PAGE 1